-As professionals, family physicians are obliged to remain current on advances and trends in medicine and health care delivery.
+As professionals, family physicians are obliged to stay current on advances and trends in medicine and health care delivery.
 This is achieved through participation in a variety of activities that constitute continuing professional development (CPD).
+Participating in accredited activities to build teaching skills in one way physicians can earn MAINPRO® credits.

 MAINPRO® Credit Opportunities

-The UBC Family Practice Program provides clinical faculty with a number of opportunities to obtain credits through the completion of modules and workshops.
-See below for a list of opportunities, and contact your Site Faculty for Faculty Development for more information.
+The UBC Family Practice Program provides clinical faculty with opportunities to obtain credits through the completion of modules and workshops.
+See below or contact your Site Faculty for Faculty Development for more information.

 Develop your skills by completing one-hour, interactive workshops (which are accessed through each site’s Site Faculty for Faculty Development).
 Module workshop topics include: